brigadecore/brigade/docs/content/topics/operators/storage.md

 Brigade uses [ActiveMQ Artemis] as its messaging queue component.
 For more details on its function in Brigade, see the [Design] doc.

-Messages (i.e. work to be scheduled on the substrate) should be persisted even when/if Artemis itself goes down or is restarted.
+Messages (i.e. work to be scheduled on Kubernetes) should be persisted even if/when Artemis itself goes down or is restarted.
 Therefore, by default, persistence is enabled via the appropriate configuration on the [Brigade Helm Chart][Helm chart values].
 The default access mode for the backing PersistentVolume is `ReadWriteOnce`.
 This mode, although configurable, should not need changing.

 There are, however, other persistence options that may be useful to customize, such as volume size and storage class type.
+Regarding volume size, the default is a fairly small `8Gi`, which is not considered adequate for a production deployment and should be updated accordingly.
 All configuration options can be seen under the `artemis.persistence` section of the Brigade chart.

 As the access mode is `ReadWriteOnce`, nearly all storage class types should function correctly for this PersistentVolume.
-By default, no storage class is specified in the chart, which means the default storage class on the substrate will be employed.
+By default, no storage class is specified in the chart, which means the default storage class on the Kubernetes cluster will be employed.

 [Design]: /topics/design
 [ActiveMQ Artemis]: https://activemq.apache.org/components/artemis/